 I have known Jane Doe in a variety of capacities for many years.
 She has been my daughter's riding instructor for the past several years.
 In addition, she is my partner in a small business where she is responsible for writing and editing articles and website content.

 Jane also has an excellent rapport with people of all ages.
-She has taught riding to both young children and the elderly, and every age in between.
-Her excellent communication skills (both written and verbal) allow her to connect with all kinds of people and to inspire them to put for their best effort.
+She has taught riding to both young children and the elderly—and to every age in between.
+Her excellent communication skills (both written and verbal) allow her to connect with all kinds of people and inspire them to put forth their best effort.

 In summary, I highly recommend Jane for any position or endeavor that she may seek to pursue.
-She will be a valuable asset for any organization.
+She will be a valuable asset to any organization.

 If you have any questions, please do not hesitate to contact me.

-Read some more reference letter samples to get started on your own letter.
+Review more reference letter samples for a variety of circumstances to get started on your own letter.

-- Request information.
-If you decide to write the letter, make sure you have all the information you need.
+- Request information: If you decide to write the letter, make sure you have all the information you need.
 In particular, make sure you know what the letter is for (whether it is for a particular job, a college application, etc.), how to submit it, and when it is due.
-You might also ask the person if he or she has a resume or other document listing their skills and experiences that you can use to help write the letter.
+You might also ask the person if they have a resume or other document listing their skills and experiences that you can use to help write the letter.

-- Provide contact information.
-Provide some form of contact information so that the employer can reach you with further questions.
+- Provide contact information: Provide some form of contact information so that the employer or organization can reach you with further questions.

-- Use business letter format.
-If you are sending the letter by mail, use business letter format when writing your letter.
-Including the contact information of the employer at the top, the date, and your contact information.
-Conclude with a handwritten signature, and your typed signature underneath.
-If you are send an email reference letter, you do not have to use this format.
+- Use business letter format: If you are sending the letter by mail, use business letter format when writing your letter.
+Include the contact information of the employer at the top, the date, and your contact information.
+Conclude with a handwritten signature and your typed signature underneath.
+If you send an email reference letter, you do not have to use this format.

-- Edit, edit, edit.
-Be sure to thoroughly edit your letter so that it is polished and professional.
+- Proofread and edit: Be sure to thoroughly edit your letter so that it is polished and professional.
 Ask a friend or family member to read over the letter before you send it.

-Along with using character references when applying for jobs or school, you might also need a character reference when applying for a loan from the bank.
-A reference gives the employer, school, or bank a vote of confidence about the candidate.
+You may also need a character reference when you're applying for a loan from the bank, renting an apartment, or applying to schools.
+A reference gives the employer, school, landlord, or bank a vote of confidence in the candidate.

 Who to Ask for a Character Reference

-Who should you ask to provide a personal reference for you?
-Ask someone who you know personally, who can speak to your character and abilities.
+Whom should you ask to provide a personal reference for you?
+Ask someone you know personally who can speak to your character and abilities.

 Neighbors and acquaintances may be willing to write a reference for you.
-Business acquaintances, professors/academic advisors, customers, and vendors can also make good references.
-You may be able to use a friend as a reference for employment.
+Business acquaintances, professors and academic advisors, customers, and vendors can also make good references.
+You may even be able to use a friend as a reference for employment.

+If you belong to or volunteer for any organizations, consider using leaders or other members of the group as personal references.
+Have you participated in the Girl Scouts, Boy Scouts, 4-H, or a similar organization?
+Did you play school sports?
 Do you belong to a church group?
 Ask your group leader or coach to write a personal letter of reference for you.
-If you've baby-sat or dog-sat or shoveled snow, ask the people you worked for if they will write a reference letter for you.
+If you've babysat or dog-sat or shoveled snow, ask the people you worked for if they will write a reference letter for you.

-Whoever you ask, be sure to send a thank you note afterwards to the writer.
-Be sure to emphasize how much you appreciate them taking the time to write you a reference.
+Whomever you ask, be sure to send the writer a thank you note afterward.
+Be sure to emphasize how much you appreciate their taking the time to write you a reference.

 Tips for Requesting a Character Reference

-Be sure to ask your reference as early as possible, so she or he has time to write the letter.
-Offer to send them your resume or to update them on your life if they would like some more information, and make sure they understand the deadline by which their reference needs to be received.
+Be sure to ask your reference as early as possible, so they have time to write the letter.
+Offer to send them your resume or to update them on your life if they would like some more information, and make sure they know the deadline by which their reference needs to be received.

-It’s also a good idea to provide them with a copy of the job postings you are applying for so that they can address how your character and personality make you a good candidate for these positions.
-Afterwards, send them a thank you note to show your appreciation.
-Here are more tips on how to ask for a reference.
+It’s also a good idea to provide them with information about the job postings or programs you are applying for so they can discuss how your character and personality will make you a good candidate for these positions.